krisuryanshi/beta-lock/README.md

 - At least one large-cap stock (market cap > $10B CAD)
 - At least one small-cap stock (market cap < $2B CAD)
 - No sector above 40% exposure
-- Maximum weight of 15% per stock
+- Each stock weighted between 2.5% and 15%

 Weights are optimized using SciPy's SLSQP solver by minimizing tracking error variance, with a beta penalty that keeps portfolio beta close to 1.
 Initial weights favor stocks that track the benchmark more closely.